This article will look at the ATS dashboard, and how to create a vacancy.

-Instead of filling out all details manually, you can use the 'Copy From' tool to quickly imported from existing vacancies and edit from there.
+Instead of filling out all details manually, you can use the 'Copy From' tool to quickly import from existing vacancies and edit from there.

 Summary - Information you add in the 'Summary' text box will be presented if you choose to post the job link on social media.

-Specify a company, location, department for this job role.
+Specify a company, location, and department for this job role.

 Status - you are unable to change this until the vacancy has been saved for the first time.